RoGellert/DynatraceTaskSolution/README.md

 ```
 To run a container

-Then you can access the urls with ip's and docs provided in the log of flask server starting (Usually http://localhost:5000/) to run the queries
+Then you can access the urls with ip's and ports provided in the log of flask server starting (Usually http://localhost:5000/) to run the queries

 Alternatively you can run
 ```